Internal Market Information System (IMI)

 The overall purpose of the Internal Market Information System (IMI) is to facilitate the cross-border cooperation of European authorities in a number of areas.

 The IMI online tool has been developed with built-in data protection (privacy by design).
-This means that only the competent authorities involved in the case are able to see the relevant personal data in IMI.
-Furthermore, all personal data is automatically blocked from the system 6 months after the case is closed in IMI and deleted after 3 years.
+This means that only the competent authorities involved in a specific case are able to see the relevant personal data in IMI.
+Furthermore, all personal data are automatically blocked from the system 6 months after the case is closed in IMI and deleted after 3 years.

 Your rights

-If personal data about you is processed in IMI, you could have several rights, including the right to access, correct and delete your data.
+If personal data about you are processed in IMI, you may have several rights, including the right to access, correct and delete your data.

 If you wish to exercise your rights, you must first contact the relevant IMI actor, i.e. the competent Danish authority responsible for the registration of your personal data in IMI.

-The Danish Data Protection Agency is also a user of IMI, so you have the right to contact the Danish Data Protection Agency regarding your personal data in IMI, of which the Danish Data Protection Agency is responsible for the registration.
+The Danish Data Protection Agency is also a user of IMI, so you have the right to contact the Danish Data Protection Agency regarding your personal data in IMI registered by the Danish Data Protection Agency.

 You can contact the Danish Data Protection Agency if you wish to:

-• know what data about you is being processed in IMI (right of information)
+• know which data relating to you are being processed in IMI (right of access)

 Supervision

-At EU level, the Danish Data Protection Agency participates in the Coordinated Supervision Committee, which ensures coordinated supervision of IMI and other large scale IT systems.
+At EU level, the Danish Data Protection Agency participates in the Coordinated Supervision Committee, which ensures the coordinated supervision of IMI and other large-scale EU information systems.

 Complaints

-You may complain to the Danish Data Protection Agency if you have already been in contact with the IMI actor and you are dissatisfied with its decision.
+You may complain to the Danish Data Protection Agency if you have already been in contact with the relevant IMI actor and are dissatisfied with its decision.

 If you wish to file a complaint, please provide the following information:

-• a description of what you want to complain about
+• a description of what you wish to complain about

-• any other material that you believe is relevant to your complaint
+• any other information that you consider relevant to your complaint

 More information

-You can read more about IMI on the following website:
+You can read more about IMI on the European Commission's website here

-The scope of IMI is set out in an annex to the Regulation as well as in the adoption of implementing acts by the Commission.
+The scope of IMI is set out in an annex to the Regulation as well as in implementing acts by the European Commission.